 Beginning from scratch

-At first, she dedicated himself to loading rubbish and sorting it, earning her US$300 per month, which was not enough for her family's expenses or her daughters' education.
+At first, she dedicated herself to loading rubbish and sorting it, earning her US$300 per month, which was not enough for her family's expenses or her daughters' education.
 However, she persevered.

-Over time, the man to whom she sold her rubbish bought machinery to recycle plastic bottles and make then into hoses.
+Over time, the man to whom she sold her rubbish bought machinery to recycle plastic bottles and made them into hoses.

 Liciria quickly learned how to use the machines and when the owner went bankrupt, she rented them.